 All versions of the Colorado come standard with six airbags, anti-lock brakes, stability control, and a backup camera now with HD resolution.
 Only the LT trim and above get high-tech safety features like forward collision and lane-departure warnings, and the Colorado can’t be had with automatic emergency braking or rear cross-traffic alerts, both of which would be welcome on a pickup like this.

-While there are no scores yet for 2019, we expect the Colorado to perform the same as last year, which means a 4-star rating overall from the NHTSA and disparities in the IIHS’s ratings, including an “Acceptable” small front overlap rating and side-impact scores for the extended cab models, while crew cabs received “Good” scores all around minus the headlights and collision warning systems, which received “Poor” and “Basic” scores, respectively.
+The Colorado merits a 4-star rating overall from the NHTSA.
+There are disparities in the IIHS’s ratings, including an “Acceptable” small front-overlap rating and side-impact scores for the extended cab models, while crew cabs received “Good” scores all around minus the headlights and collision warning systems, which received “Poor” and “Basic” scores, respectively.

 2019 Chevrolet Colorado